kiranbapatla/Brown-Plant-Hoppper-Prediction/README.md

 ## How to run the code
 ### SARIMAX model
-Executed the Google colab notebook file "SARIMAX.ipynb" by importing data file name "SARIMAX.csv"
+Executed the Google colab notebook file "SARIMAX.ipynb" by importing data file name "SARIMAX_data.csv"